aryavorskiy/TopologicalMarkers/docs/src/index.md

 ## Examples

+### Different local markers in an equilibrium

-Let us take a Chern insulator, set the $m$ parameter to $-1$ in the middle of the lattice and $1$ everywhere else, and then evaluate the local Chern marker using both traditional and Streda formulas (i. e. the linear response of the local density to the magnetic field):
+Let us take a Chern insulator, set the $m$ parameter to $-1$ in the middle of the lattice and $1$ everywhere else, and then evaluate the local Chern marker using both Bianca-Resta and Streda formulas (i. e. the linear response of the local density to the magnetic field):

 ```@example
 using TopologicalMarkers